KashDC/Terraform_Visualisation/README.md

 ## ADCP - Terraform Visualizer

-Rover is a [Terraform](http://terraform.io/) visualizer.
+ADCP - Terraform Visualizer is a [Terraform](http://terraform.io/) visualizer.

-In order to do this, Rover:
+In order to do this, ADCP - Terraform Visualizer:

 1. generates a [`plan`](https://www.terraform.io/docs/cli/commands/plan.html#out-filename) file and parses the configuration in the root directory or uses a provided plan.
 1. parses the `plan` and configuration files to generate three items: the resource overview (`rso`), the resource map (`map`), and the resource graph (`graph`).